vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 of three systems, the Idealistic and the Nihilistic schools of Buddhism and the Sānkhya, as follows :

-VIJÑANAVĀDIN'S CONCEPTION OF MOKŞA.
+VIJÑANAVĀDIN'S CONCEPTION OF MOKṣA.
 The Citta (mind or self ?), the Vijñānavādins hold, is extremely pure by nature.
 Because of the beginningless ignorance, however, it is covered up with adventitious im purities which are the cause of the appearance of the transitory world phenomena.
 And because all the experiences of the phenomenal world are entirely due to the impurities, the former, therefore, automatically cease with the cessation of the latter.
 Thus the nirvāṇa is nothing but freedom from the impurities.
 It is to be attained through constant deep meditation and other practices enjoined in the Buddhist scripture.

 ITS REFUTATION.
 The defects of the above conception of nirvāṇa are apparent.
 It conflicts with the well known Bauddha theory of momentariness.
 If all that exists, is momentary, so also must be the mind.
 And if so, it cannot have existence long enough to be affected by Bhāvanā and, therefore, there can be no possibility of Mokșa which is simply its effect.
-Moreover, according to the Idealistic Buddhism, each moment (kşaņa) gives birth to another which is similar to it in all respects.
+Moreover, according to the Idealistic Buddhism, each moment (kṣaņa) gives birth to another which is similar to it in all respects.
 How can then the veiled original moment produce one which is dissimilar to it, i.e., free from the veil ?

-NIHILIST'S THEORY OF MOKŞA AND ITS REFUTATION.
+NIHILIST'S THEORY OF MOKṣA AND ITS REFUTATION.

-According to the Nihilistic Buddhism (Sünyavāda), even the Vijñāna of the Idealists has no existence: and Mokşa is nothing but the realisation of this nihility.
+According to the Nihilistic Buddhism (Sünyavāda), even the Vijñāna of the Idealists has no existence: and Mokṣa is nothing but the realisation of this nihility.
 But this is

 1.